shaneish/hop/README.md

 Once these variables have been set, you must rerun the `make` command for the shell you're trying to update and it will add the runner function to the appropriate place.
 ### TODO
-6) Write a more comprehensive suite of unit tests.
+1) Write a more comprehensive suite of unit tests.
-7) Add functionality to search stored history for possible locations.
+2) Add functionality to search stored history for possible locations.
-8) Add customized editor launch commands (ie allow flags when calling an editor to open a file).
+3) Add customized editor launch commands (ie allow flags when calling an editor to open a file).
-9) Make a Neovim plugin so I can easily navigate without opening a new terminal panel or closing current terminal panel.
+4) Make a Neovim plugin so I can easily navigate without opening a new terminal panel or closing current terminal panel.
+5) Create ability to add shortcuts for groups of files that can be opened together in the editor at the same time.

+## LICENSE
+MIT.

+If you have issues or would like some update/improvement, feel free to reach out and file an issue.

+(fin.)